Key takeaways

 However, smoking limits your ability to work out effectively due to the impact tobacco has on the heart, blood, and lungs.
 It’s important to remember that no amount of exercise will truly offset the impacts of smoking, and the best thing you can do for your immediate and long-term health is quit smoking.

-Smoking may assist with smoking cessation by stimulating the release of endorphins and reducing withdrawal symptoms such as stress and cravings.
+Exercise may assist with smoking cessation by stimulating the release of endorphins and reducing withdrawal symptoms such as stress and cravings.

 While quitting can be a challenging process, having the right support and strategies can make a real difference.